spark-admissions-logo Free Consultation

 For most families, the public option is also the closest option.
 Some may also have private options nearby, while others may be looking further afield.
 The location of the right private school is something to take seriously, for a host of factors.

-Of course, the biggest decision for private school is about boarding versus day.
+Of course, the biggest decision for private education is about boarding versus day.
 We’ve written on choosing the right private school elsewhere, but if you’re still at the stage of deciding between public and private, it’s worth considering whether your child would enjoy boarding school at all.
 If not, are there suitable day schools in your immediate area?

 If your child does prefer to be a day student, think carefully about the commute time.
 More time in the car means less time for homework and extracurricular activities.
 Staying local by sending your child to public school can make life easier; with less travel time, students can more easily get together with their classmates and friends after school and on weekends.